gjbarnard/moodle-theme_foundation/Readme.md

 Features
 ========
-* Bootstrap V4 CSS with minimal additions for Moodle.
+* Bootstrap V4 CSS with core Moodle CSS.
 * Child theme capable - in 'beta'.
-* Custom SCSS.
+* Pre and Custom SCSS.
 * Custom Swatches from Bootswatch.com and licensed under the MIT License (MIT).
 * Partial template support.
 * Theme modules - in 'beta', see the swatch_modules.php file.